LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 That same method is used with text embeddings to direct the outcome of AI art generators.

 Now that our models are getting large, it is also desirable to improve the generation time.
-This can be accomplished with a technique introduced in the paper [Denoising Diffusion Implicit Models (DDIM) by Jiaming Song, Chenlin Meng, Stefano Ermon][song-2020].
+This can be accomplished with a technique introduced in the paper [Denoising Diffusion Implicit Models (DDIM)][song-2020] by Jiaming Song, Chenlin Meng and Stefano Ermon.
 DDIM sampling allows the model to skip timesteps during image generation.
 This results in much faster image generation with a trade off of a minor loss in quality.
 I have implemented DDIM sampling in my [code](https://github.com/LiorSinai/DenoisingDiffusion.jl/blob/main/src/GaussianDiffusion.jl#L218).